 How will this move affect you if you own a smartphone, tablet, PC, smartwatch, or speaker from the brand?
 Well, you need not pay much heed to this!

-The British National Cyber Security Center (NCSC), an administrative division which is the nation’s lead technical authority on cybersecurity, has supportively refined its advice in an online post.
+The British National Cyber Security Center (NCSC), an administrative division that is the nation’s lead technical authority on cybersecurity, has supportively refined its advice in an online post.

 It says: “The NCSC’s work on this topic relates purely to Huawei equipment in the UK’s telecoms network.
 It doesn’t directly affect the Huawei technology you use at home, such as smartphones, laptops, and tablets.
 However, the May 2020 announcement from the US will have other consequences for your use of Huawei technology, that you may want to consider.”